Data activism

+Background

-Data activism is a social practice that uses technology and data.
-It emerged from existing activism sub-cultures such as hacker an open-source movements.
+Data activism is an activism that uses data and data analysis to generate evidence and visualizations with the aim of revealing injustices, improving people's lives and promoting social change.
+It emerged from existing activism sub-cultures such as hacker and open-source movements.
 Data activism is a specific type of activism which is enabled and constrained by the data infrastructure.
 It can use the production and collection of digital, volunteered, open data to challenge existing power relations.
 It is a form of media activism; however, this is not to be confused with slacktivism.
 It uses digital technology and data politically and proactively to foster social change.
 Forms of data activism can include digital humanitarianism and engaging in hackathons.
-Data activism is a social practice that is becoming more well-known with the expansion of technology, open-sourced software and the ability to communicate beyond an individual's immediate community.
+Data activism is a social practice that is becoming more well known with the expansion of technology, open-sourced software and the ability to communicate beyond an individual's immediate community.
 The culture of data activism emerged from previous forms of media activism, such as hacker movements.
 A defining characteristic of data activism is that ordinary citizens can participate, in comparison to previous forms of media activism where elite skill sets were required to participate.
 By increasingly involving average users, they are a signal of a change in perspective and attitude towards massive data collection emerging within the civil society realm.

 Data activism can be the act of providing data on events or issues that individuals feel have not been properly addressed by those in power.
 For example, the first deployment of the Ushahidi platform in 2008 in Kenya visualized the post-electoral violence that had been silenced by the government and the new media.
 The social practice of data activism revolves around the idea that data is political in nature.
 Data activism allows individuals to quantify a specific issue.
 By collecting data for a particular purpose, it allows data activists to quantify and expose specific issues.
 As data infrastructures and data analytics grow, data activists can use evidence from data-driven science to support claims about social issues.